alankent/OrdinaryCartoonMaker/README.md

-With a shot selected, select a character, typipcally at a specific location with a default animation clip (e.g. Sam, in the classroom, with a sitting aniamtion clip at his desk).
+With a shot selected, select a character, typipcally at a specific location with a default animation clip (e.g. Sam, in the classroom, with a sitting animation clip at his desk).
 The character prefab is added under the shot sequence, an animation track is created, override tracks are added if hand animation clips/poses are included, etc.